ANALYSIS-More pain in Sri Lanka before any resolution to crisis

 Inflation hit 29.8% in April, with food prices sky-rocketing by 46.6% year-on-year.

-"Overall, it seems that corporates and individuals are preparing for more tax measures," said Trisha Peries, head of economic research at Frontier Research in Colombo.
+"Overall, it seems that corporates and individuals are preparing for more tax measures," said Trisha Peries, head of research at CAL Securities in Colombo.
 "Further, expectations are being set for electricity tariff hikes to come as well.

 "In a sense he was preparing the minds of the public for the economic pain that is to come," Peries said of Wickremesinghe.